Official, Audience and Independent Awards

 Amelia de Eccher Award - For women active in Film and Mountains

 In memory of Amelia de Eccher, for women on both sides of the camera.

-The jury, made up of Elena Goatelli, Ingrid Runggaldier and Nives Meroi, has awarded the prize to the film:
+The jury, made up of Elena Goatelli, Ingrid Runggaldier and Linda Cottino, has awarded the prize to the film:

 Anthropocene MuSe Award

-The prize is awarded to the work that best recounts the relationship between humans and nature in the Anthropocene epoch.
+Established by MUSE – Trento Science Museum, it is assigned to the work that best recounts the relationship between nature and mankind in the Anthropocene epoch.

-The jury, made up of Stefano Zecchi (President), Massimo Bernardi, Davide Dalpiaz, Fabio Pupin and Luca Scoz, has unanimously decided to award the prize to the film:
+The jury, made up of Stefano Zecchi, Massimo Bernardi, Alice Labor, Davide Dalpiaz, Fabio Pupin, Michele Lanzinger and Luca Scoz, has unanimously decided to award the prize to the film:

 Cassa di Trento Solidarity Award

 Established by the Cassa di Trento for the work that best interprets situations of poverty, injustice, social marginalisation and isolation that can be resolved through solidarity and mutual help, as occurred at the beginning of the cooperative movement in the valleys and mountains of Trentino.

 The "Cinema for Human Rights Prize" is a joint initiative of the Fondazione Campana dei Caduti and the Forum Trentino per la Pace e i Diritti Umani, with the scope of promoting the work that best communicates the underlying values of the two institutions and that raises public awareness about issues related to human rights, peace, sustainability, and awareness and dialogue between peoples and cultures.